1234 19th Street Northwest Suite 604 Washington, DC 20036

 What Dental Crowns Can Treat

-Discolored teeth are something that everyone will experience at some point.
-Traditionally, we turn to professional teeth whitening to correct these issues.
+Everyone will experience discolored teeth at some point.
+Many times, we turn to professional teeth whitening to correct these issues.
 But it all depends on the type of discoloration and what caused it.
 Sometimes, discoloration doesn’t respond to the usual techniques.
 With a dental crown, we color-match it to the shade of white that you desire.
 Since it covers the entire tooth, no one will see the discolored one anymore.

 When patients come to us with a misshapen or deformed tooth, it’s usually because they aren’t happy with how it looks.
 However, they can have other impacts.
 Each tooth has a specific job for chewing your food and working with your tongue to form sounds.
 Deformed teeth can hinder these things.
 A dental crown restores the correct shape of the tooth so that it can perform these duties the way it should.